Do You Need a Dropper Seatpost?

-Lowering and raising your saddle used to be less convenient than it is today.
-Everyone used to stop at the top of every extended downhill section and lower their seat a few inches, only to stop again at the bottom of that downhill section and raise their seats back up to the proper height for pedaling.
-These days, dropper seatposts allow us to do the same, only now we can do it on the fly at the push of a button without stopping, providing us the opportunity to always have our seat at the proper height for the changing terrain in front of us.
+Lowering and raising your saddle used to be far less convenient than it is today.
+Many people used to stop at the top of extended downhill sections and lower their seat a few inches, only to stop again at the bottom of that downhill section and raise their seats back up to the proper height for pedaling.
+These days, dropper seatposts allow us to do the same on the fly with the push of our thumb, without stopping.
+Now we can always have our seat at the proper height for the changing terrain in front of us.

-Many people consider dropper seatposts to be one of the most game changing innovations in the mountain bike industry, literally changing the way we ride.
-We certainly won't argue with that.
-We feel that a dropper post can dramatically improve the way you ride while also making it easier and more fun than it already is.
-There are a number of things to consider when shopping for a dropper post and we hope to make sense of some of that below.
+Many people consider dropper seatposts one of the most game-changing innovations in the mountain bike industry.
+Their proliferation has drastically changed the way we ride for the better.
+A dropper post can dramatically improve the way you ride while also making it easier and more fun.
+There are a number of things to consider when shopping for a dropper post and we outline them below.

 Infinitely adjustable dropper posts allow riders to adjust the height of the post anywhere within its travel range.
-All of the dropper posts in our most recent dropper post test feature this type of adjustability.
-For example, the Editor's Choice Award winning 9point8 Fall Line will lock into place all the way up, down, or anywhere in between based on how far you compress it with your weight or allow it to extend when pressing the remote lever.
+All of the dropper posts in our current dropper test are infinitely adjustable.
+For example, the Editor's Choice Award winning Bike Yoke Revive will stop all the way up, down, or anywhere in between.

 Multi-Position Dropper Posts

-Thes types of dropper seat posts are becoming less common, but there are still several multi-positional posts available on the market.
-These posts typically have three positions, fully extended, fully compressed, and one in between.
-While they may not offer the range of adjustment that an infinitely adjustable post can the positions are typically adequate to improve your mountain bike experience nonetheless.
+Multi-Position dropper seat posts are becoming less common, but there are still several versions on the market.
+These posts feature several preset positions, fully extended, fully compressed, and a couple in between.
+While they don't offer the range of adjustment that an infinitely adjustable post does, the positions are adequate to improve your mountain bike experience nonetheless.

 Seat Tube Diameter

-Dropper seatposts are typically offered in the most common seat tube diameters of 30.9mm and 31.6mm.
-A limited few are also now being offered in 34.9mm diameter.
+One of the most important and easiest measurements to find when selecting a dropper post is the seat tube diameter.
+Most models are offered in the most common seat tube diameters of 30.9mm and 31.6mm.
+A few are also offered with a 34.9mm diameter.
 It is of the utmost importance to purchase a model in the diameter that matches your frame's seat tube.
-This is easily measured, or can usually be found by searching your bike's model and specs online.
+This is easily measured, or you can find it by searching your bike's model and specs online.

-The RockShox Reverb Stealth is the only model on the market that actuated hydraulically, with hydraulic fluid that runs from the remote to the bottom of the seatpost.
-All of the other contenders we tested are cable actuated.
-Cable actuated models use a standard derailleur cable that runs through standard derailleur housing from the remote to the bottom of the post.
+The RockShox Reverb Stealth is the only model on the market that is actuated hydraulically, with hydraulic fluid that runs from the remote to the bottom of the seatpost.
+Likewise, the Reverb AXS is one of only a few models on the market that is actuated wirelessly.
+Wireless technology is relatively new to the dropper post market and while it is currently very expensive it has distinct advantages in ease of installation and remote actuation.
+All of the other contenders we tested are cable-actuated.
+Cable-actuated models use a standard derailleur cable that runs through cable housing between the remote and the bottom of the post.
 Cable actuated posts vary in difficulty to install, but most are easier to deal with than the hydraulically activated system.
 Standard derailleur cable and housing is also inexpensive and easy to replace, and a damaged cable can often be repaired in the field in a pinch.